Our surroundings don’t leave

 us even when we walk away.

-There has been so much worth letting go of in recent years, yet I still feel an atmospheric pull to try and tie the air back together and hold on to something grounding where I am.
-Consumed by various fears, distractions, and environmental losses, we are not only missing the subtle, comforting details around us, but left not knowing how to savor them.
-Through my work, I attempt to hold space for desired change.
+There has been much worth letting go of in recent years, yet I still feel an atmospheric pull to try and tie the air back together, to weave something grounding where I am.
+Consumed by various disappointments, distractions, and environmental consequences, I feel the weight of distance and mourn my lost sense of home.
+Through this work, I am attempting to hold space for desired reconnection and a renewed voice.